xAPI-vle/xAPI-vle-recipe/recipes/logout.md

 ### Context

-[Context identifies](/common_statements.md#verbs) the platform that is being logged out of.
+[Context identifies](/common_statements.md#verbs) the platform that is being logged out of,  Moodle in this example.
 Plugin specific extensions are optional and not part of the core recipe

 ``` javascript
 "context": {